katarzyna-dusza/slider/README.md

 </body>
 </html>
 ```

+> The above steps will change after publishing an npm package.

 ## Roadmap
 - [ ] provide scrolling from different sides (top -> bottom and left -> right)